-Moreover, the Central Depository and Registry Law of Financial Instruments creates a centralised system that keeps records of all shares, including the names of owners and transactions that take place on those shares.
+Moreover, the Central Depository and Registry Law of Financial Instruments creates a centralised system that keeps records of all shares, including the names of owners and transactions that take place with those shares.
 Thus, it can be used to determine the defendant's ownership of shares and financial instruments.

-2. DOMESTIC JUDGMENTS
+2. Domestic Judgments